pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 2. Select the drop-down arrow next to the `status_code` argument, type `500`, and press Enter to re-run the script.

+> This filters the HTTP requests to just those with the `500` status code.

 3. Select the drop-down arrow next to the `svc` argument, type `px-sock-shop/carts`, and press Enter to re-run the script.

 <Alert variant="outlined" severity="info">
   Pixie displays service names in the UI in the &lt;namespace&gt;&#47;&lt;service&gt; format.
 </Alert>

-> The table will update to only show HTTP requests made to the `carts` service with a response status code of `500`.
+> This filters the HTTP requests to just those made to the `carts` service.

 ::: div image-xl relative
 <PoiTooltip top={41} left={55}>